 - Motor Skills

-Learning how to read music should not be frustrating.
+The process of learning how to read music should not be frustrating.
 Instead, it should be as natural as learning your own language.

 Learning how to read music will connect your eyes, ears, brain and hands.
 It’s a powerful combination.